 GED Program Information in Alaska

 People preparing for the GED exam can either study on their own or take a GED preparation program at community colleges and testing centers.
 Individuals studying on their own and those who have Internet access can find study materials and practice tests online.
-The Literacy Information and Communication System (www.literacydirectory.org) provides resources for test takers searching for a preparation class.
+The Literacy Information and Communication System (www.literacydirectory.org) is one resource for test takers searching for a preparation class.

 GED Test Information